Juice WRLD – “The Party Never Ends” review

 Juice WRLD – “Legends Never Die” review

-This is the 1st posthumous outing & 3rd full-length album overall from Chicago rapper Juice WRLD.
+This is the 1st posthumous outing & 3rd full-length album overall from Chicago, Illinois rapper Juice WRLD.
 Quickly becoming a prominent face in the emo rap trend in 2018 off the strength of his commercial debut Goodbye & Good Riddance, he tragically passed away late last year just 9 months after the release of his sophomore effort Death Race for Love.
 Now even though I personally found both of those albums to be average at best, the kid was undeniably talented as proven on songs like “Lucid Dreams” & his astonishing 1-hour Tim Westwood freestyle.
 But just 7 months after Juice’s passing, his estate is coming together with Legends Never Die.

 The song “Blood On My Jeans” is an endearing tribute to his girlfriend Ally Lotti with an acoustic trap beat from Gezin while the track “Tell Me U Luv Me” finds him begging Ally to tell him everything will be ok on top of an instrumental with a bit of a dancehall influence to it.
 The song “Hate on the Other Side” by Polo G & The Kid LAROI seems out of place since Juice has very little appearance on it whatsoever & the Marshmello production is just kinda plain to me.